A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 London Pass reservations

-In many cases, you don’t have to pre-book with the London Pass.
+In many cases, you don’t have to pre-book with the London Pass or London Pass Plus.
 But reservations are advised for some of the most popular attractions.
 This applies to tours in particular.

 London Pass provides a complete and up-to-date list of which tours and attractions require pre-booking here.
-Popular activities which do require a reservation, for example, are the London Eye and The View from the Shard.
+The most popular of the activities which do require a reservation, for example, are The London Eye, Madame Tussauds, and The View from the Shard – all of which are available to London Pass Plus holders.

 With other popular places, booking can be wise, especially at peak times.
-For the Tower of London, for example, reservations aren’t necessary, but you might have to wait for an available time slot when it’s especially busy there.
-If in doubt, check the individual attraction page on the London Pass website.
+For the Tower of London, for example, reservations aren’t strictly necessary, but they are recommended.
+If you don’t book, you might have to wait for an available time slot when it’s especially busy there.
+If in doubt, check the individual attraction page on the London pass website.

 7 benefits of the London Pass